 John Eliot Translates Algonquin Bible

 John Eliot translates the Bible into an Algonquin language—"the first printing of the Bible in a non-European language and a tremendous undertaking for a colonial printer."1

-'S_WAR Colonial settlement leads to the most violent conflict yet with the Native Americans.
+Colonial settlement leads to the most violent conflict yet with the Native Americans.
 New England settlers launch an all-out war against Wampanoag Indians led by a powerful chief named Metacom, who is better known to the colonists as King Philip.
 Metacom has allied his tribe with the remnants of southern New England tribes: the Narragansetts, Nipmucks, and Mohegans.
-The fighting escalates on both sides after the murder of John Sassamon, on this date.
-Sassamon is a literate "praying Indian" who was converted to Christianity.
+The fighting escalates on both sides after the murder of John Sassamon, a literate "praying Indian" who was converted to Christianity, on this date.
 The Plymouth colonists try to hold three Wampanoags responsible; then the Native Americans retaliate, and the war begins.
-The conflict is sparked by the Sassamon murder but also involves growing tensions between the two groups and Native American concerns about the unyielding expansion of the whites into their lands.
+The conflict is sparked by the Sassamon murder but also involves growing tensions between the two groups and Native American concerns about the unyielding expansion of the colonists into their lands.

 After escaping once, King Philip is hunted down and killed during a battle at Mt.
 Hope in Massachusetts.
 His wife and son are sold into slavery.

 RANGEEND_KING_PHILIP'S_WAR Metacom's War (a.k.a.
 King Philip's War) ends in a decisive English victory, resulting in the expulsion of Algonquians from southern New England.
 This in turn opens the way to English expansion throughout the area.
 This is a turning point in the history of New England; from here on, Puritans tend to depict Native Americans as the embodiments of human sinfulness.
 New England therefore holds a serious responsibility; it must conquer the indigenous people or break its covenant with God.